 Sometimes in psychology experiments, groups of participants are required to take the same test more than once.
 In some cases, performance can change from the first instance of testing and the next simply due to repeating the activity.

-In psychology research, any change that results merely from the repetition of a task is known as a practice effect.
+Definition: A practice effect is any change that results merely from the repetition of a task.

 What Are Practice Effects?

 In an experiment looking at the impact of sleep deprivation on driving ability, for example, students might take a driving test at the beginning of the experiment and again at the end of the experiment.
 Participating in the first task may influence how well students do on the second task.

 Such effects are often a concern in experiments that use a within-subjects design.
 Any type of repeated measure design is susceptible to possible practice effects.

 Practice effects can also impact test performance on standardized testing and psychological assessments.
 Taking the same test a second time soon may lead to better scores or altered performance.

 These effects do not always lead to improvements, however.
 Sometimes practice effects can help future performance, but they can also hinder subsequent performance on experimental tasks or tests.